kaviarjs/x-bundle/DOCUMENTATION.md

 ### Behaviors

-So, collections need to emit messages when a mutation (insert/update/remove) happens in the system.
+Collections need to emit messages when a mutation (insert/update/remove) happens in the system.
 We do this by attaching a behavior to it.

 ```ts
 import { Behaviors } from "@kaviar/x-bundle";